North Adelaide Football Club: History

+South Australian Football Hall of Fame and Australian Football Hall of Fame inductee Jack 'Dinny' Reedman and future North Adelaide Premiership Captain began his career at Medindie in 1884.

 North Adelaide was a foundation member of the SANFL Women's competition in 2017.
 The Roosters lost two grand finals in the league before eventually claiming their maiden women's premiership in 2020.

 Club Icons

 The North Adelaide Football Club has named two of their past champions as Icons.
 They are: